A 2D stochastic fluid-structure interaction problem in compliant arteries with non-zero longitudinal displacement: Operator splitting scheme

 \subsection{The fluid sub-problem}

 In this step we update the fluid and the structure velocities while keeping the structure displacement unchanged.
 However there are two major difficulties associated with this method in this sub-problem.
 The {\bf first difficulty} is associated with the fact that the fluid domains can degenerate randomly.
+To overcome this problem we introduce an "artificial structure displacement" random variable by the means of a cut-off function as follows: